kedar-chintalapati/FlashFramework/README.md

 ```

 The presets expect GCC at C:/msys64/ucrt64/bin/g++.exe and a Conan profile for
 Windows, x86_64, GCC 16, libstdc++11, and C++26.
-The setup guide describes this
+See [build instructions](docs/build.md) for the expected conan profile.
-profile.
 In another terminal, request http://127.0.0.1:8080/hello or open /docs.
 For Release, install Conan dependencies into build/conan/release with
 build_type=Release and use the release presets.